svkucheryavski/graasta-js/README.md

-improvements t# Interactive apps for teaching and learning statistics and chemometrics
+# Interactive apps for teaching and learning statistics and chemometrics

 A collection of interactive web applications, which can be used for teaching and learning of applied statistics (app name starts with `asta-`), design of experiments (`doe-`) and methods for multivariate data analysis (`mda-`).
 The initial version was made using R/Shiny but later has been replaced with the current version, written using [Svelte](https://svelte.dev), so every app is just a single JavaScript file (supplemented with CSS), which can be embedded into any HTML page and be used without a backend.

 You can see the full list of all application as well as try them and download the app builds [here](https://graasta.com).
+The project is currently in active developing more apps coming during spring 2022 as well as some extra features, e.g. videos for the apps.

 ## How to use